MonobyteStudios/Whiskr/README.md

    > Make sure you also have Python installed: https://www.python.org/

 7. Select `main.py` on the VSC explorer.
 You should see a play button on the top left.
 Click that.
 If you set up everything correctly, the bot should start without problems.

+   > ⚠️ You need the Python extension to see the play button on the top right corner.

    > You can always make other ways to start this bot; as long as it starts main.py, everything will work correctly.

 Have fun!
 You're all set up 😺